The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Methods

 \subsection{Reconstructing the disk SFH}

 Knowing where a star was born within the galactic disk is key to understanding a galaxy's formation and evolution.
 By tracing the birth locations of stars, we can examine how they have migrated over time and how this movement shaped the galaxy's present-day structure.
-The birth radii of all stars in each galaxy were computed by transforming their comoving birth positions from the simulation into physical, galaxy-centered coordinates.
-To achieve this, we analyzed all 89 snapshots available for each galaxy and determined when stars first appear in the dataset.
-Stellar particles are considered ``born'' between the current and previous snapshots when it first becomes visible in the simulation.
-For each star, the galaxy center at its formation time was interpolated, then subtracted from the star’s comoving birth position.
-The resulting offset was scaled by the star's scale factor to convert from comoving to physical units and divided by the Hubble constant to obtain physical kiloparsecs (kpc).
+The birth radii of all stars in each galaxy were computed from the comoving birth positions stored for each star particle in the simulation.
+For each star, we used its stellar formation time to identify the two consecutive snapshots that bracket its birth and linearly interpolated the galaxy center between these snapshots to that formation time.
+We then subtracted this interpolated center from the star’s comoving birth position, converted the resulting galaxy-centered vector to physical units using the corresponding scale factor, and expressed it in galactocentric cylindrical coordinates.